tdyhuang/GetCleanData/README.md

 run_analysis.R script doing following things
 =====================================================
-- read files in test sub-directory and use cbind() to combine them
+- read files in test sub-directory and use cbind() to combine them.

-- read files in  train sub-directory and use cbind() to combine them
+- read files in  train sub-directory and use cbind() to combine them.

-- using rbind() to combine test and train data to get the whole data set
+- using rbind() to combine test and train data to get the whole data set.

-- using features.txt to let data has a descriptive column names
+- using features.txt to let data has a descriptive column names.

-- giving activity column a descriptive names
+- giving activity column a descriptive names.

-- using grep("mean|std") to get all the columns with name of mean or std
+- using grep("mean|std",column_names) to get all the columns with name of mean or std.